PTiagorio/fikalab/Cloud/README.md

 ![Cloud Pathway](https://github.com/l-silvestre/fikalab/blob/master/Cloud/Images/image2.png)

-**Note:** Details of how *RaspEstatico* MTQQ is sent can be found in the [*RaspEstatico* folder](https://github.com/l-silvestre/fikalab/tree/master/Cloud/RaspEstatico).
+**NOTE:** Details of how *RaspEstatico* MTQQ is sent can be found in the [*RaspEstatico* folder](https://github.com/l-silvestre/fikalab/tree/master/Cloud/RaspEstatico).
 Details of how **IoT Greengrass** was installed on GoPiGo in order to make it an IoT device and perform tasks locally can be found in the [GoPiGo folder](https://github.com/lsilvestre/fikalab/tree/master/Cloud/GoPiGo).